 The IPI process focuses on student engagement and cognitive thinking rather than teacher or student behavior.
-In Classroom Walkthroughs to Improve Teaching and Learning, Kachur,

-Stout, and Edwards, the IPI process was described, along with twelve other "most commonly used walk-through observations processes" as a viable system for defining student engagement.
+Kachur, Stout, and Edwards, (2010) count the IPI process among the twelve "most commonly used walk-through observations processes" as a viable system for defining student engagement.
 The IPI process was also recommended as a school improvement process in the National Association of Secondary School Principals' Breaking Ranks in the Middle (NASSP, 2006).
 Through a grant from the Institute of Educational Sciences, the Southeast Regional Educational Laboratory recently published a report entitled Measuring Engagement in Upper Elementary through High School: A Description of 21 Instruments (REL Southeast, 2011).
 Among the 21 instruments described in the report, four were observation instruments, two of which, including the IPI, were classroom observation processes.
 Three of the four observational instruments focused on classroom/students' behavioral and emotional engagement.
-The IPI was the only process selected for the report that was observational of cognitive engagement the classroom learning setting.
-The authors of the report objectively described the IPI Process and noted that it was a school improvement process designed to foster faculty collaborative study of the IPI data profiles with the purpose of shaping the nature of engagement across the school.
+It should be noted, thought, that the IPI was the only process selected for the report that was observational of cognitive engagement the classroom learning setting.
+The authors of the report described the IPI Process, in objective terms, as a school improvement process designed to foster faculty collaborative study of the IPI data profiles with the purpose of shaping the nature of engagement across the school.

-Valentine (2009) reports that the IPI profile data can be used to foster teacher engagement in whole-faculty and small-group collaborative analysis, reflection, and decision-making.
+Valentine (2009) reports that the IPI profile data can be used to foster teacher engagement in whole-faculty and small-group collaborative analysis, reflection, and decisionmaking.
 The IPI instrumentation, and the accompanying building-level instructional processes, can ultimately provide telling and comprehensive school-wide data that allow teachers and administrators to continuously monitor and refine their pedagogical practices.
 These components of the IPI process support continuous change and collectively foster organizational learning.